 Christin M. Ogle, Ph.D. is a Research Assistant Professor of Psychiatry at the Uniformed Services University of the Health Sciences' Center for the Study of Traumatic Stress (CSTS).
 Dr. Ogle's research examines the impact of traumatic events and trauma-related psychopathology on health and development across the lifespan.
-After completing undergraduate training at Reed College (Portland, Oregon), Dr. Ogle received her doctorate in Developmental Psychology from the University of California, Davis and post-doctoral training at Duke University Medical Center's Center for the Study of Aging and Human Development as well as Duke University's Department of Psychology and Neuroscience.
-Prior to her position at CSTS, Dr. Ogle served as the American Psychological Association's Executive Branch Science Fellow at the National Institute of Justice (NIJ) where she provided subject-matter expertise and programmatic support for NIJ's research portfolios on children's exposure to violence and violence against women.
-Dr. Ogle’s research and policy interests are also informed by her previous work on youth in the criminal justice and child welfare systems at the Center for Public Policy Research, a research institute dedicated to the application of science to policy.
+Dr. Ogle received undergraduate training at Reed College (Portland, Oregon); doctoral training in Developmental Psychology at the University of California, Davis; and post-doctoral training at Duke University Medical Center's Center for the Study of Aging and Human Development as well as Duke University's Department of Psychology and Neuroscience.
+Prior to her position at CSTS, Dr. Ogle served as the American Psychological Association's Executive Branch Science Fellow at the National Institute of Justice (NIJ), Department of Justice where she provided subject-matter expertise and programmatic support for NIJ's research portfolios on children's exposure to violence and violence against women.
 Dr. Ogle currently holds leadership positions within the International Society of Traumatic Stress Studies and the National Child Traumatic Stress Network.